Salzburg Sightseeing near Salzburg

 The Salzburg Living History Museum

-You probably don't consider a trip to the region near Salzburg, when visiting the city for the first time.
+When you go on a city trip to Salzburg, you probably don't immediately think about taking a look at the Salzburg area.
 But this is one of our Salzburg insider tips.
-After our visit to the Loferer Stone Mountains in spring we wanted to find out more about the region.
-We therefore decided to take half a day to visit the Salzburg Living History Museum.
-Signs along the highway had made us curious and we finally wanted to see, what they were about.
-The Salzburg Freilichtmuseum in Großgmain near Salzburg provides an insight into how mountain farmers lived.
-You can see that on a leisurely walk through the museum grounds.
+After our visit to the Loferer Steinbergen In the spring we want to find out more about the region.
+We therefore take half a day to visit the Salzburg Open Air Museum.
+The signs on the highway had made us curious about it for a long time.
+The open-air museum in Großgmain near Salzburg provides an insight into the life of mountain farmers on a walk through the museum grounds.

-Next to farms from the 16. - 19.
-There is a mill in the 19th century, Stadel with an elaborate fret, a smoke house, a blacksmith's house and even a brewery.
-At Dorfkramer you can buy sweets and candy canes.
-It was only decades ago, there was this even in Salzburg.
-In Salettl we take a break at one snack.
-The "cut farmer" that is on the snack menu makes me curious.
-So far, I have not encountered this during our Buschenschanken and inn visits in Austria.
-It turns out to be a sliced sausage with a salad.
+In addition to farms from the 16th - 19th centuries, there is also a mill, a barn with artistic fretwork, a smokehouse, a blacksmith's house and even a brewery.
+At the Dorfkramer you can buy sweets as well as candy canes.
+It was only decades ago that these also existed in Salzburg.
+We then take a break in the Salettl snack.
+The “Cut Farmer's Wife” that is on the snack menu makes me curious.
+I have not yet come across this during our visits to taverns and inns in Austria.
+It turns out that it is a sliced sausage with lettuce.
+Definitely a name that encourages you to buy.

 Salzburg Open Air Museum